Study climate change, its human impacts, and national and local solutions in northern and coastal Tanzania.

 Mount Kilimanjaro and Ngorongoro Crater – 2 weeks

-Visit Kilimanjaro base camp, and Ngorongoro Crater, the largest intact caldera (collapsed volcano) outside of Indonesia.
+Visit Kilimanjaro National Park, and Ngorongoro Crater, the largest intact caldera (collapsed volcano) outside of Indonesia.
 Black rhinoceri, lions, and elephants live in the region.
 You will study climate change impacts on wildlife, grasslands, and glacial melt used by nearby communities for irrigation.
 Of particular interest will be the effects on and solutions of communities to climate change.

 Faculty and Staff